romagny13/react-form-validation/README.md

 ### Components

-Allow to validate value and show error messages (node: css class "has-error" is added on FormGroup on error):
+Allow to validate value and show error messages (note: css class "has-error" is added on FormGroup on error):
 - Form
 - FormGroup

-Allow to bind value and be notified on value change:
+Allow to bind value (and isolate rendering) and be notified on value change:
 - Input
 - Checkbox
 - CheckboxGroup